preciousBlessed/food-payment-allocation-algorithm/README.md

 node paySchedule.js
 ```

+# Application

+I created this algorithm to help the males in my hostel during our National Youth Service Program to adopt an better means of establishing our monthly bills on feeding.
+The idea and algorithm was very welcome.

 # Credits

 Developed by P.T.
 Chukwuezi, open to contribution, corrections and modifications.
 Also available as an instructional material.